vtos/qanda/README.md

 The project is bundled with three types of tests: unit, feature and end-to-end.
 End-to-end contain only one test which tests some actions performed by a user via CLI, the coverage isn't 100%.

-Project files contain some inline comments and PHPDoc Blocks to clarify some decisions used, though it doesn't have 100%-coverage, so I would be happy to answer any questions on the project structure.